What’s a blind pig? A blind tiger? A striped pig? Are they the same thing?

 One theory is that the striped pig was made of clay.
 It could see nothing.
 So it was not only striped but it was also a blind pig.
 Another meaning of blind is something secret or hidden.

-Blind Tiger.
 Pigs were found on farms across the country.
 They were very, very common.
 But a tiger was an unusual animal.
 Perhaps a blind tiger would be something of an oddity.
 A blind tiger was first described in writing in 1857.

-I sees a kinder pigeon-hole cut in the side of a house, and over the hole, in big writin’, ‘Blind Tiger, ten cents a sight.’…That ‘blind tiger’ was an arrangement to evade the law, which won’t let ‘˜em sell licker there, except by the gallon.1
+I sees a kinder pigeon-hole cut in the side of a house, and over the hole, in big writin’, ‘Blind Tiger, ten cents a sight.’
+That ‘blind tiger’ was an arrangement to evade the law, which won’t let ’em sell licker there, except by the gallon.1

-There is a lack of agreement as to the popularity of these terms in various regions of the country.
+There is a lack of agreement as to the origin of these terms in various regions of the country.
 There is also disagreement as to what differences, if any, may have distinguished them from each another.

 With National Prohibition (1920-1933) the most popular term became speakeasy.
 The usual explanation for that term was that customers had to speak easy or softly in giving a password to gain entry.
 Others suggest that customers should speak easy when discussing the establishment, its location, or its password.

 1 Forsyth, M. The Horologicon.
-NY: Berkley Books, 2013.